DavidKielty1/NextJS-RenderingFetching/README.md

 Dynamic Routing -
 . import { useRouter } from 'next/router'
 . const router = useRouter();
+. router.query used for dynamic parameters, URL, SPA.

 SPA Linking without sending another request for HTML
 . import Link from 'next/link'
 .
 Link prevents browserDefault of sending a request for HTML .
 Instead loads tobeloaded component 'href' component for us, changes URL.
 Similar to react-router Link

+Wrapping Layout
+.
+Wrap layout around Component within pages/app.js to lay layout and navigation around each page component.
+. may be relevant for ctx too?

+Adding link to a button to redirect to another page
+. import { useRouter } from 'next/router'
+. . react routes do not go inside functions, only at root level of a component (not in showDetailsHandler(), or any handler for example).
+. const router = useRouter();
+. router.push() -> equivalent of useHistory.push/Link.
+Pushes page to be top of history/stack of pages.
+Allows backward navigation with back function.